-Once the BPEL process is deployed, you can manage and monitor the process from the Oracle Enterprise Manager Fusion Middleware Control Console.
+Once the BPEL process contained in the SOA Composite application is deployed, you can manage and monitor the process from the Oracle Enterprise Manager Fusion Middleware Control Console.
 You can also test the process and the integration interface by manually initiating the process.